The aging process of the perioral area

 Broad-spectrum sunscreen covering both UV-A and UV-B is essential to prevent premature aging of the skin.
 Ultraviolet (UV) irradiation tends to be the strongest at peak hours (10 AM to 4 PM) and during summer months and at high altitudes.
 Water, snow, and concrete can reflect up to 90% of the UV rays, whereas shade can decrease the amount of UV by up to 50–90%12, 13.
 Using a broad-spectrum sunscreen with a sun protection factor (SPF) of 30 or greater or applying a lower SPF sunscreen twice may ensure proper protection.

-Hydroquinone is a topical agent that is often regarded as the gold standard for treating conditions that create an uneven skin tone, such as freckles, postinflammatory hyperpigmentation, and melasma.
-It acts by inhibiting the conversion of dihydroxyphenylalanine to melanin by inhibiting the activity of the enzyme tyrosinase, thus reducing the formation and melanization of melanosomes.
+Hydroquinone, a topical agent, is often regarded as the gold standard when a product is needed for treating conditions that create an uneven skin tone, much like what is experienced due to freckles, post-inflammatory hyper-pigmentation, and melasma.
+The method of action is by inhibiting the conversion of dihydroxyphenylalanine to melanin by inhibiting the activity of the enzyme tyrosinase, thus reducing the formation of melanosomes and the melanization they undergo.

 Azelaic acid is a similar topical agent to hydroquinone in that it also inhibits tyrosinase and has selective cytotoxic and antiproliferative effects on abnormal melanocytes via the inhibition of mitochondrial enzymes and DNA synthesis.